-Disney has changed cleaning protocol for rides, restaurants, and high-touch areas like the popular toppings bars!
 And along with the new procedures, numerous hand sanitizer stations were installed throughout Disney World property.

 While touring the theme parks, you’ll end up touching handrails, doorknobs, ride restraints, whosits, whatsits, and thingamabobs!
 Almost every surface at Disney World is a high-touch area.
 If you can touch something, you can bet other people have touched it too.
 Hand sanitizer might become your best friend on your next vacation!

 Reason #1 — Sanitizer Won’t Always Be Within Arm’s Reach

 While sanitizer dispensers are scattered throughout the property, sanitizer may not always be readily available when you need it most.
 Sanitizer stations may be placed near attractions, gift shops, or restaurants, and they are typically stationed before and after rides, but sometimes the stations are out of sanitizer or just gone altogether.
 We wouldn’t rely on it always being at your fingertips exactly when you want it.

 Additionally, some of the gift shops sell sanitizer, but you can’t depend on it always being in stock.
 It’s best to buy it beforehand so you can sanitize any time, any place!

 Reason #2 — Not Everyone Likes Disney’s Hand Sanitizer